medic/cht-docs/content/en/building/_index.md

 CHT Applications have been built to support a range of health interventions including antenatal care, postnatal care, family planning, integrated community case management of childhood illness, malnutrition, immunization, and epidemic response.
 CHT Applications have been built to support users at all levels of the community health system including patients, CHWs, CHW supervisors, nurses, health facility staff, program staff, researchers, and policy makers.

-Beyond the community-level, data from CHT Applications can integrate with the broader health system through integrations with software such as OpenMRS, DHIS2, and RapidPro.
+Beyond the community-level, data from CHT Applications can integrate and/or interoperate with the broader health system through integrations with software such as OpenMRS, DHIS2, and RapidPro.